There’s no ‘gay gene,’ but genetics are linked to same-sex behavior, new study says - The Boston Globe

 Advertisement

-These variants, along with thousands of others in the human genome that have even smaller effects, together accounted for 8% to 25% of variation in same-sex sexual behavior, the analysis showed.
+These variants, along with thousands of others in the human genome that have even smaller effects, together accounted for 8 percent to 25 percent of variation in same-sex sexual behavior, the analysis showed.
 Some of the variants were correlated with same-sex sexual behavior in men, others in women, and some in both.

-Previous studies have suggested that sexual orientation and same-sex behaviors may be, at least in part, genetic.
-For instance, research has shown patterns in families with multiple men in the same family identifying as gay.
-There is some evidence of a correlation between left-handedness and same-sex attraction, and left-handedness has both genetic and environmental influences.
-Environmental effects may be a factor for some people; for instance, having older brothers increases the odds that younger brothers will be gay, which researchers suspect may have to do with changes to the mother’s immune system in response to the earlier pregnancies.

 Zeke Stokes, chief programs officer for GLAAD, said in a statement that the new research on the genetics ‘‘provides even more evidence that being gay or lesbian is a natural part of human life, a conclusion that has been drawn by researchers and scientists time and again.
-The identities of LGBTQ people are not up for debate.
-This new research also reconfirms the long established understanding that there is no conclusive degree to which nature or nurture influence how a gay or lesbian person behaves.’’
+The identities of LGBTQ people are not up for debate.”

-There are limitations to the new research.
-Vilain, chair of the Department of Genomics and Precision Medicine at George Washington University, noted that the study’s authors placed all participants who had reported even one same-sex sexual event into the same group. ‘‘The problem with this is that it might dilute the efficiency of a search for genetic factors that may be present only in individuals who have exclusive same-sex attraction throughout their lives,’’ he said.

-That said, Vilain added, ‘‘it does capture the complexity of same-sex attraction.
-It captures real-life experiences rather than trying to put people into bins that are always arbitrary.’’